marcoderama/akka/akka-docs/src/main/paradox/typed/persistence-testing.md

 Java
 :  @@snip [Configuration.java](/akka-docs/src/test/java/jdocs/persistence/testkit/Configuration.java) { #snapshot-typed-conf }

-A typical scenario is to create a persistent actor, send commands to it and check that it persists events as it is expected:
+A typical scenario is to create a persistent actor, send commands to it and check that it persists events as expected:

 Scala
 :  @@snip [TestKitExamples.scala](/akka-docs/src/test/scala/docs/persistence/testkit/TestKitExamples.scala) { #test }